 When the acquisition of a new instrument for particle sizing is being considered, two options are presented: a goniometer based or an enclosed light scattering instrument.
 It is thus valuable to collate the strengths and weaknesses of these two technological approaches as a way of determining the most suitable instrument for the task.

-For both instruments, Dynamic Light Scattering (DLS), is the fundamental technology being implemented.
-Among modern instruments, either technological approach needs to be equipped with a digital correlator able to transform photon counts into the correlation function, which is the foundation for all quantifications generating size data.
+or both instruments, Dynamic Light Scattering (DLS), is the fundamental technology being implemented.
+Among modern instruments, either a technological approach needs to be equipped with a digital correlator able to transform photon counts into the correlation function, which is the foundation for all quantifications generating size data.
 Additionally, the correlator must supply a broad array of time delays and yield a fairly high quantity of delay channels to generate the required resolution.

 Nevertheless, correlators utilized in goniometer based and enclosed light scattering systems also diverge noticeably.
 In a goniometer light scattering system, the user can select the layout of the correlator and preset the distribution of the available delay channels over the desired time range.
-Therefore, it is possible to fine tune them to particular needs.
+Therefore, it is possible to fine-tune them to particular needs.

-Conversely, enclosed light scattering instruments typically do not permit reconfiguration of the correlator layout and, although they might allow two or more presets, this does not amount to fine tuning.
+Conversely, enclosed light scattering instruments typically do not permit reconfiguration of the correlator layout and, although they might allow two or more presets, this does not amount to fine-tuning.
 A long debate may ask “which is superior,” but this would miss the point.
 The answer lies in the application.

 A goniometer based light scattering system is characterized by its adaptability, allowing it to generate optimized measurements for a broad array of investigations.
 Therefore, a correlator layout that can be fine-tuned is a necessity.
 An enclosed light scattering instrument is regularly marketed according to its speed of operation.